siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-10-chapter-2-why-seo-matters-for-your-website.md

 weight: 20
 url: /chapter-2-why-seo-matters-for-your-website/
 slim_seo:
   - a:1:{s:11:"description";s:121:"we'll explore why SEO matters are so important for your website and how it can significantly impact your online presence.";}
 featured_image: /images/searchengineoptimization2.jpg
 categories:
   - Search Engine Optimisation
 tags:
-    - search engine optimization
   - seo
 ---